top of page

 THE 2050 THOUGHT EXPERIMENT

 This brain-teaser is an exercise in future scenario mapping.
 Assuming the goal is a healthy, vibrant, sustainable future and that we can make significant progress right here in our bioregion by the time students reach the age that most of their teachers are now, what can we learn from the past and what are the most promising trends into the future?
 Students practice systems thinking by analyzing 3-4 plausible scenarios for the year 2050, determining the most desirable combination of potential forecasts and then backcasting to identify the smartest policy steps we can implement today.
-The seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 water systems thinking.jpg